-To use Eventbrite for paid events, you must complete both the Merchant Account Application and Eventbrite Application forms, then submit a Support Request to create a new account.
-Allow up to 2 business weeks for MS to review your request and create your merchant and Eventbrite accounts.
+To use Eventbrite for paid events, departments must complete both the Merchant Account Application and Eventbrite Application forms, then submit a support request to create a new account.
+Allow up to two business weeks for MS to review the request and create the merchant and Eventbrite accounts.
 Please note:

-- If you already have an Eventbrite account for free events, contact MS or the account reconfiguration to take advantage of the negotiated pricing and use the required Authorize.net payment gateway.
+- If the department already has an Eventbrite account for free events, contact MS or the account reconfiguration to take advantage of the negotiated pricing and use the required Authorize.net payment gateway.

-- Once your merchant and Eventbrite accounts are ready, follow the integration instructions to connect your event with your Authorize.net gateway account.
+- Once the merchant and Eventbrite accounts are ready, follow the integration instructions to connect the event with the Authorize.net gateway account.

 - All accounting reports and reconciling of the event must be reviewed monthly.